openharmony/docs/en/application-dev/file-management/manage-external-storage.md

 - When an external storage device is inserted, the StorageDaemon process obtains an insertion event over netlink and creates a disk device and volume.
 The created volume is in the **UNMOUNTED** state.

 - Then, the StorageDaemon process checks the volume.
 The volume transits to the **CHECKING** state.
-  - The StorageDaemon process mounts the volume if the check is successful.
+  - If the check is successful, the StorageDaemon process mounts the volume.
 If the mount operation is successful, the volume state changes to **MOUNTED** and StorageManager is instructed to send the COMMON_EVENT_VOLUME_MOUNTED broadcast.
   - If the check fails, the volume state changes to **UNMOUNTED**.

 - For a volume in the **MOUNTED** state:
-  - If the device is directly removed, the volume information is deleted and COMMON_EVENT_VOLUME_BAD_REMOVAL is broadcast.
   - If the user chooses **Eject device**, the volume state changes to **EJECTING** and the COMMON_EVENT_VOLUME_EJECT is broadcast.
 After StorageDaemon unmounts the volume, the volume state changes to **UNMOUNTED** and COMMON_EVENT_VOLUME_UNMOUNTED is broadcast.

-- For a volume in the **UNMOUNTED** state, removing the device will delete the volume information and broadcast COMMON_EVENT_VOLUME_REMOVED.
+    For a volume in the **UNMOUNTED** state, removing the device will delete the volume information and broadcast COMMON_EVENT_VOLUME_REMOVED.

+  - If the user removes the card, the volume status changes to **EJECTING** and then to **UNMOUNTED**, and the broadcasts of the corresponding states are sent.
+After the card is removed, the volume information is deleted and the COMMON_EVENT_VOLUME_BAD_REMOVAL broadcast is sent.

 ## Available APIs